StyraInc/styra-run-sdk-js/README.md

 <script>StyraRun.refresh()</script>
 ```

-If no `authz:action` attribute is declared, but the `hidden` attributeis, the `hidden` attribute will be toggled by default:
+If no `authz:action` attribute is declared, but the `hidden` attribute is, the `hidden` attribute will be toggled by default:

 ```html
 <form>